Miss Universe 2019: Selection of participants

-Contestants from 90 countries and territories were selected to compete in the pageant.
+Contestants from ninety countries and territories were selected to compete in the pageant.
 Six of these delegates were appointees to their national titles and another was selected after another national pageant was held to replace the original dethroned winner.

+Replacements

 Angeline Flor Pua, Miss Belgium 2018, was appointed to represent Belgium after Elena Castro Suarez, Miss Belgium 2019, chose to compete at Miss World 2019.
 Maëva Coucke, Miss France 2018, was appointed to the title by the Miss France organization after Vaimalama Chaves, Miss France 2019, opted not to compete in an international pageant.
 Vartika Singh of India, who previously represented India at Miss Grand International 2015, was appointed to represent India by the Miss Diva organization.
 Olga Buława, Miss Polski 2018 was selected to represent Poland by the Miss Polski organization after the Miss Polonia organization relinquished the franchise.
 Fiona Tenuta of Uruguay was appointed by Osmel Sousa, the national director of Miss Universe Uruguay, through a casting process after they could not find enough sponsors to hold an actual competition.
 Hoàng Thị Thùy, the first runner-up at the Miss Universe Vietnam 2017 pageant, was appointed to represent Vietnam following an internal selection by Dương Trương Thiên Lý, the country's national director.

-Anyella Grados originally was supposed to represent Peru at Miss Universe.
-However, Grados was dethroned following a scandal where videos of her surfaced showing being severely drunk and vomiting in public.
-Due to the dethronement of Grados, a special edition of Miss Peru 2019 took place to select the new representative of Peru to Miss Universe.
-Kelin Rivera emerged victoriously as the new Miss Peru 2019.
+Anyella Grados originally was to represent Peru at Miss Universe, but was dethroned following a scandal where videos of her surfaced showing being severely drunk and vomiting in public.
+Due to the dethronement of Grados, a special edition of Miss Perú 2019 took place to select the new representative.
+Kelin Rivera was the winner.